Install Infinite Scale on a Server

 Certificate Generation Process

-The recommended process to generate live certificates is the following:
+The recommended process for generating live certificates is as follows:

 -

-First, let LetsEncrypt generate "fake" certificates.
-These certifcates show that the process works but they cant be used in production.
-To do so, the environment variable
+First, have LetsEncrypt generate "fake" certificates.
+These certificates show that the process works, but they cannot be used in production.
+To do this, set the

 TRAEFIK_ACME_CASERVER

-file for the value to be set.
-By doing so, any restart after fixing issues will not count against the rate limit of LetsEncrypt. -
+file for the value to set.
+This will ensure that any restarts after fixing problems will not count against LetsEncrypt’s rate limit. -

 The